More than Words: Unlocking Value in Text-Based Student Feedback

 Text analytics software like Blue Text Analytics (BTA) allows institutions to sift through unlimited open-ended responses to uncover countless themes and opportunities that would otherwise be buried.
 The BTA engine uses a combination of custom dictionaries and powerful algorithms to identify themes in student comments rather than key words.
 Leveraging text analytics empowers institutions to learn what is relevant to each student by providing detail on the reasons behind student dissatisfaction.
 By transferring that data into structured and quantifiable results, institutions can begin to anticipate issues that may cause student departure and proactively address them.

 Qualitative responses on course evaluations can be a rich source of information on teaching quality and are routinely used in instructor reviews, tenure, and promotion deliberations.
 The major labor for the institution is to transcribe the text data into meaningful insights.
 BTA will automate the comment processing, saving time and resources.
 Decision-makers can use the results to look for trends in student opinions about individual instructors over time.
 They can also compare the aggregate rating of any instructor to the average for his/her department as a whole.
 With a complete picture of student feedback institutional leaders can confidently make decisions about which candidates will be promoted.
 Instructors can consider this feedback when preparing for their next course offering – ensuring a better review for the next year.

 Does text analytics serve a strategic purpose at your institution?
-Is yes, how?
-Comment and let us know.
+If yes, how?
+Comment below and let us know.

 Chanel M. Sutherland